acmpo6ou/vim-emoji-ab/README.md

 what characters are keywords.
 The ones that are not legal abbreviations are silently ignored.

+### Digraphs

+All two character smileys are defined as digraphs.

 ### Gemoji abbreviatons

 Typing `:joy:` into a buffer should produce "😂".
 A huge (800+) list of